EURODEO/openradardata-requirements/Deliverable_Requirements.md

 *Acceptance criteria:*

 *Consequences and decisions:*
+- We will follow the security measures of the NMSs security measures in software development.
+- We expect to implement encryption using secure protocols such as, e.g. HTTPS.
+Stored observation data will not be encrypted.
+Identity and Access Management (IAM) will depend on infrastructure implementations of which restrictions may apply, e.g., at EWC.
+- We follow the FEMDI stated processes in access control

 ### F20 - sufficient compute resources

-"As a System Manager, I want sufficient compute resource to be available.
+"As a ORD system operator, I want sufficient compute resource to be available.
 So, I can deliver a resilient and sustainable service to my users."

 *Priority:*
 - primary

 *Clarifications:*
-- The required compute resource for OPERA Open Radar Data is thought to be relatively low, especially compared with the requirements of NWP, Satellites and even Radar processing.
+- The required compute resource for OPERA ORD is thought to be relatively low, especially compared with the requirements of NWP, satellites and even radar processing.
 - The storage requirements are modest where only 24 hours of storage is required.
-- In the case of archive data seperat storege requirements will be placed.
+- In the case of archive data seperat storage requirements will be placed.
 - Consideration also needs to be given to the requirements for resilience and for development environments.
-Depending on the resilience architecture and the need for development environments there might be several instances of OPERA Open Radar Data running in parallel to the operational system.
-On the other hand, depending on the service of the Cloud provider chosen, resilience might not need to be running in parallel and development environments may only exist when actively being used rather than being “always on”.
+Depending on the resilience architecture and the need for development environments there might be several instances of ORD running in parallel to the operational system.
+On the other hand, depending on the service of the cloud provider chosen, resilience might not need to be running in parallel and development environments may only exist when actively being used rather than being “always on”.
-- As more radars are added to OPERA Open Radar Data the resource requirements will increase accordingly.
+- As more radars are added to ORD or more quantaties the resource requirements will increase accordingly.
-- --SKIPP-- CPU ~8 CPU Core, Memory ~8GB RAM, Storage ~1TB
-- --SKIPP-- The estimate above is for a single instance of E-SOH running.
-- --SKIPP-- For other networks the number of parameters per station might be less.
-E.g., rain-gauges might only record a single meteorological value.
-- --SKIPP-- In addition to the resources required for the observations processing chain, additional resources will be required for the input and output to the systems.
-The number of “PUT” and “GET” request are likely to be significant given the number of  mall messages/files delivered to and disseminated by OPERA Open Radar Data.
-The Scoping study estimated between 0.25 and 1.7 Billion PUT requests per month.
-- The ‘periphery’ components of OPERA Open Radar Data (e.g., monitoring and reporting) will also require compute resources, but these are believed to be significantly less than the core of OPERA Open Radar Data.
+- The ‘periphery’ components of ORD (e.g., monitoring and reporting) will also require compute resources, but these are believed to be significantly less than the core.
-- The estimates above will need to be clarified during the design phase (WP1) and with E-soh.
-- --SKIPP-- Antoher crucial part is to estimate the load coming from open data requests.
-FMI open data gets about 20 req/s for observations (latest numbers should be confirmed with FMI).
-Scaling that up with number of countries would lead to 200-300 req/s and with number of users much more.
-FEMDI API gateway can hopefully cope with major part of the load, but probably not all.
-From that point of view, it's also important to check if, e.g., wis2box supports multiple nodes well (scaling).

 *Acceptance criteria:*

 *Consequences and decisions:*
+- The resources at EWC or similar service needs to be defined.
+Premilinary calculations have been submitted to EUMETNET.

 ## Business requirements

-The business requirements in this section is covering the requirements that are related to WP6 for supplying weather radar data.
+The business requirements in this section is covering the requirements that are related to WP6 for supplying ORD.

-### B01 - RODEO WP6 OPERA to be a flexible pathway to exposing weather radar data observations
+### B01 - ORD supply to be a flexible pathway to exposing weather radar data observations

-“As a EUMETNET Member, I want RODEO to be flexible and be a pathway to exposing radar data from a single point of contact.
+“As a EUMETNET Member, I want ORD supply to be flexible and be a pathway to exposing radar data from a single point of contact.
 So, I can deliver a consistent solution and reduce development activity.”

 *Priority:*
 - secondary

 *Clarifications:*
-- Documentation and education for members and other user groups are required to provide such pathway

 *Acceptance criteria:*

 *Consequences and decisions:*
-- Documentation and education for members and other user groups are required to provide such pathway.
+- Documentation and education for members and other user groups are required to use this supply.

 ### B02 - adoption of a "build and share" approach to software development

 “As a EUMETNET Member, I want the adoption of a "build and share" approach to software development.
-So, Members can efficiently and consistently develop their national capability related to FEMDI and beyond.” **Question**: What does "build and share" means?
+So, Members can efficiently and consistently develop their national capability related to FEMDI and beyond.”

 *Priority:*
 - primary

 *Clarifications:*
-- The project description says that all software should be free and open-source.
+- The project description says that all software should be free and open-source similar to system requirements F08 and F18
-- OPERA is committed to share OPERA software under the GPL3.0 license with descision of EUMETNET PFAC.
+- OPERA is committed to share OPERA software under the GPL3.0 license with decision of EUMETNET PFAC.

 *Acceptance criteria:*
-- Software in RODEO is licensed with a free and open source license

 *Consequences and decisions:*
-- We will use Apache 2.0 as default? **Question**: Is the rest of FEMDI using Apache 2.0?
-Do we then need to clarify the difference between GPL and Apache and what consequences this may have for FEMDI and the FEMDI Radar data service?
+- Software in RODEO is licensed with a free and open source license (TBD later)

 ### B03 - homogeneous data interoperability between EUMETNET Members and the wider community